Bishop Edward Francis Hoban - Diocese of Cleveland

 193 Bratenahl Road

-On November 14, 1942, Hoban became co-adjutor bishop of the Diocese of Cleveland, serving as an administrator with the right of succession to the ailing Archbishop Schrembs.
-He became bishop of Cleveland in 1945.
-Pope Pius XII elevated him to archbishop in 1951.
+On November 14, 1942, Hoban was named co-adjutor bishop of the Diocese of Cleveland, serving as an administrator with the right of succession to the ailing Archbishop Schrembs.
+He became bishop of Cleveland on November 2, 1945, when Archbishop Schrembs died.